haixei/instagram-clone/docs/docs.md

 # Project Documentation

 This documentation includes all the important information one should know after cloning the application and deciding to build something similar or change it.
+Both front & back end sections have a short walk-trough section for people who want to know more about every part of the application.

 **Legend:**